spectrum-health-systems/myavatool-web-service/doc/man/manual-custom-myavatar-web-services.md

 </h6>
 <br>

-It may take a few minutes for Visual Studio to create the project.

-# ADDING A NEW .ASMX WEB SERVICE TO THE PROJECT
-Now you have a brand new, clean ASP.NET Web Application that you can use to build your custom web service for myAvatar™!
+Once the project is created (it may take a few minutes), you will have a brand new, clean ASP.NET Web Application that you can use to build your custom web service for myAvatar™!

 <h6 align="center">